asaokamei/wscore.repository/README.md

 ### repositories

+For `Assembly` to work, repositories must implement methods that returns `RelationInterface` objects.
 Assumes the database table in the Relations section is used, and all repositories are setup to produce relation object as;